Trip to Gabon, trekking in Ivindo and Loango

-Bai de Langoue, the jewel of the Ivindo National Park
+Bai of Langoue, the jewel of the Ivindo National Park

 The Bai de Langoue is a clearing or open space located within a vast expanse of forest.
 Bai means in local languages 'a clearing through which a river flows' or 'where the animals eat' depending on who you ask).
-These clearings in the forest are used by animals to feed, drink, socialise and obtain minerals from the rich, nutritious soil.
-The Langoue clearing or bai sometimes sees up to 90 forest elephants but there are also multiple groups of gorillas, forest buffalo, huge herds of red river hogs and a resident population of sitatunga.
-We will spend two nights here.
+These forest clearings are used by animals to feed, drink, socialise and obtain minerals from the rich, nutritious soil.
+The Langoue clearing or bai sometimes sees up to 90 forest elephants visiting but there are also multiple groups of gorillas, forest buffalo, huge herds of red river hogs and a resident population of sitatunga.
+Animal visits to the Longoue Bai are seasonal and also depend on a factor of luck.
+August is a good month to find gorillas at the Bai and elephants are harder to spot.

 Loango National Park